apify/apify-docs/sources/platform/integrations/keboola.md

 ![Keboola component specification setup](./images/keboola/keboola-setup-specification.png)

-### Step 4: Run the Configured Extractor
+### Step 4: Run the Configured Data Source

-After your extractor has been configured, you can run it by clicking the **Run** button in the upper-right corner of your configuration.
+After your data source has been configured, you can run it by clicking the **Run** button in the upper-right corner of your configuration.

 ![Keboola run configured component](./images/keboola/keboola-run-component.png)